 Where will these warnings appear in the editor?

-Designing any product in the "new editor", warnings appear in the bottom right corner of the editor - click the small ! symbol to see the details of each warning.
+Warnings will appear in the top right corner of the editor - click the small ! symbol to see the details of each warning.

 ^ low resolution warning on print